 Divorce and matters of family law are as unique as the people involved.
-Our family law attorney, Megan S. Murray, understands divorce involves so much more than questions of who gets what and how much.
+Our experienced Monmouth County divorce lawyer, Megan S. Murray, understands divorce involves so much more than questions of who gets what and how much.
 Divorce is often an emotional process that can have an immense bearing on the lives of those who are directly or indirectly involved.

 The Divorce Process in New Jersey